BetsabeCovarrubias/hw1---100/README.md

 ● This file cannot be empty.

-● The numbers are separated with an “ ” (space), the
+● The numbers are separated with an “ ” (space)

 Example of a valid input: 9 8 7 6